 Although Lipozene appears to be safe, the company selling the supplement has been accused of making exaggerated weight loss claims.

-Although use of glucomannan, or any fiber supplement for that matter, may help to promote weight loss in some people the results will likely be subtle unless accompanied by an otherwise healthy diet and exercise plan.
+Although the use of glucomannan, or any fiber supplement for that matter, may help to promote weight loss in some people the results will likely be subtle unless accompanied by an otherwise healthy diet and exercise plan.

 The Bottom Line